DataSup-Engineer/SQL-Data-Warehouse/README.md

 this layer is the first layer in the data architecture and loads the data

 Silver Layer:
-this layer is the second layer in the data architecture
+this layer is the second layer in the data architecture, makes changes to the data

 Gold Layer:
 this layyer is the third layer in the data architecture